piyushraihub/drupaldev/README.md

 - vagrant up
   - If there would be anything go wrong during provisioning then run command (vagrant -provision)
   - If you see error like pip installation.
 Follow below setps:

-         - Run command vagrant ssh after that run below commands
+         - vagrant ssh
-         -  sudo apt-get install software-properties-common sudo apt-add-repository universe sudo apt-get update sudo apt-get install python-pip
+         -  sudo apt-get install software-properties-commo sudo apt-add-repository universe sudo apt-get update sudo apt-get install python-pip